Deform Paths

 Here is a useful example of how to create mouth deformities.

-• In deformation level 2, deform paths are set at the top and bottom parts of the mouth respectively, to create an open mouth.
+• In Level edit [2], deform paths are set at the top and bottom parts of the mouth respectively, to create an open mouth.

-• In deformation level 3, the top and bottom parts of the mouth are moved together in a single deform path to create a deformation of the closed mouth.
+• In Level edit [3], a single deform path is set at the top and bottom parts of the mouth to create a closed mouth.

 This is a useful feature and we encourage you to use it.